Does Fruit Make You Fat? The Truth Revealed! – Workout Recap (September 28 – October 5, 2008)

 High-Carb Week

-So, here was my breakdown for my high-carb week:
+So, here is my breakdown for my high-carb week:

 High-Carb Week = 3,205 average total calories per day, 215 average grams of carbs per day, and 119 average grams of fat per day.

-Now that I've already done the math for you, it shouldn't be hard to see that my average total calories dropped over 300 per day and my average grams of fat dropped over 50 points.
+Now that I’ve already done the math for you, it shouldn’t be hard to see that my average total calories dropped by over 300 per day, and my average grams of fat dropped over 50 points.

 It's also important to note that all of the increased carbohydrates were consumed within the workout window, no more than 2-3 hours after working out.